sanasharma778/chatbot-blueprint/README.md

 [Coming soon — deploying this week]

 ##  What Problem Does This Solve?
-Personal finance is overwhelming — especially for graduates and young professionals navigating budgeting, saving and investing for the first time.
+Personal finance is overwhelming! especially for young adults navigating budgeting, saving and investing for the first time.
 FinBot provides instant, conversational guidance tailored to the UK financial landscape.

 ##  Features
 - 4 specialist finance modes powered by prompt engineering